leptos-rs/leptos/docs/book/src/view/01_basic_component.md

 ## The Component Body
-The body of the component function is a set-up function that runs once, not a render function that re-runs multiple times.
+The body of the component function is a set-up function that runs once, not a render function that reruns multiple times.
 You’ll typically use it to create a few reactive variables, define any side effects that run in response to those values changing, and describe the user interface.